“The best preparation for being a happy and useful adult is to live fully as a child”

-Our Kindergarten Teachers create a warm, naturally beautiful environment in a home-like setting.
+Our Kindergarten Class Teachers create a warm, naturally beautiful environment in a home-like setting.
 Days allow ample time for indoor and outdoor play.
-Children benefit from participating in purposeful tasks throughout their daily schedule, such as cooking, cleaning, gardening, washing, and more.
+Children benefit from participating in purposeful tasks throughout the day, such as cooking, cleaning, gardening, washing, and more.
 Circle time allows young children to participate in seasonal verses, songs, stories, and games.
 Our students grow and develop through exposure to artistic offerings, such as puppet plays, live music, drawing, watercolor painting, and beeswax modeling.

 Madison Waldorf School Essential Early Childhood Principles